-Several of our schemes are already in place, and delivering the expected level of savings - for example, the successful competitive tender for provision of an Urgent Care Centre at Hillingdon Hospitals (THH); negotiation of a new musculo-skeletal care pathway with THH; and continuation of the successful Rapid Response and Admissions Avoidance care-pathways, in partnership with LBH, CNWL and THH.
+Several of schemes are already in place and delivering the expected level of savings.
+For example:

+- the successful implementation of the Urgent Care Centre at Hillingdon Hospitals (THH); - negotiation and successful contract variation for a new musculo-skeletal care pathway and a new gynaecology pathway with THH; and - continuation of the successful Rapid Response and Admissions Avoidance carepathways, in partnership with LBH, CNWL and THH.
+In months 1 through 5, the Intermediate Care Rapid Response pathway has seen an extra 30 patients resulting in additional savings of £42k.

-A number of our planned care schemes - relating to gynaecology, dermatology, urology, ENT, etc - have taken longer than expected to get underway, although progress with THH is now being made in developing these as a variation to our existing contract.
-These were planned to commence from September, but the delays in their start-dates (in some cases to October/November) have resulted in slippage of delivery of the overall financial target.
+A number of our planned care schemes have taken longer than expected to get underway, although good progress is being made with THH in developing these as a variation to our existing contract.
+The mitigations put in place have resulted with two schemes expected to implement 1 and 2 months earlier than anticipated.

-Besides weekly monitoring within the CCG, and regular reviews at the Governing Body and CCG Committees, progress with the overall Recovery Plan has been discussed with the cross-economy Recovery Programme Board and Steering Group.
+Besides weekly monitoring within the CCG PMO and regular reviews at the Governing Body and CCG Committees, progress with the overall Recovery Plan has been discussed with the whole economy Recovery Programme Board.